rose-coste/docs-container-service/_best-practices/container-technologies-market analysis.md

 space that we’ve seen since the virtualized movement of the previous decade.
-As such, it should be made known that the findings and opinions expressed in this report are *extremely* time sensitive as a small timespan of merely 6 months can and has rapidly shifted what the community has come to think and consider as a viable option.
+As such, it should be made known that the findings and opinions expressed in this report are *extremely* time sensitive as a small timespan of merely six months can and has rapidly shifted what the community has come to think and consider as a viable option.

 Lastly, a lot of the information detailed in this report has been a